n9jr/FRG-100CTL/README.md

 The EasyNextion library as installed is limited to 50 functions.
 I have modified two of the library files trigger.h and calltriggers.cpp and you need to replace the origionals with these.

-Under Windows you will find the files at c:\users\<name>\Documents\Arduino\Libraries\Easy_Nextion_Library\src For MacOS it is located under Users/<user>/Documents/Arduino/Libraries/Easy_Nextion_Library/src
+Under Windows you will find these files at c:\users\<name>\Documents\Arduino\Libraries\Easy_Nextion_Library\src

+For MacOS it is located under Users/<user>/Documents/Arduino/Libraries/Easy_Nextion_Library/src

 You will also need to add the ESP32 board and files.

 ![ESP_BoardManager](https://github.com/user-attachments/assets/9c6e06e3-7c43-4ac5-aa96-7dcc969c8481)

-FRG-100CTL.ino            The Arduino sketch for use in the Arduino IDE to compile the program and upload to the ESP32.

-PCB related files:
+To compile the program and upload it to the ESP32 create a folder below the Arduino folder named FrG-100CtL (..\Documents\Arduino\FRG-100CTL).
+Then copy the file named FRG-100CTL.ini to that directory.

+You will need to program your Nextion display with the screen file that matches your Nextion model number.
+The file contains all the screens and button actions.
+To load the file copy the .tft file to a FAT32 formatted micro SD card.
+It must be the only file on the SD card.
+Insert the card, apply power to the board using the Nextion supplied micro USB adapter.
+It will load and display a success message.
+Remove power, remove the SD card and the display will be ready.

+I've created a simple PCB for this project.
+The associated files are:

-FRG-100CTL_Gerbers.zip    Gerber files for fabricating the PCB.
+  - FRG-100CTL_Gerbers.zip      These are the Gerber files required to manufacture the PCB

-FRG-100CTL_Schematic.pdf  Circuit schematic diagram.
+  - FRG-100CTL_Schematic.pdf    The schematic diagram.

-FRG-100CTL_BOM.pdf        Bill of Materials

-EasyNextion Files:

-trigger.h

-calltriggers.h
+  - FRG-100CTL_BOM.pdf          Parts list for the PCB